- Influential factors

 This technology comprises a series of mutually connected evaporators in which the vacuum steadily increases from first to last.
 This means that, in principle, the boiling temperature decreases, thus allowing the vapor generated in an evaporator (or effect) to be used as heating fluid in the following effect.

 Its main advantage with respect to a single evaporator is the saving in both heating fluid and refrigeration fluid.
 This is one of the economically most competitive options for treating high flows.
+In these tanks, the water is distributed in thin films in order to facilitate evaporation to reduce pressure.

 In summary, vacuum evaporation allows the treatment of flows which, as a result of their composition, characteristics, or management complexity, cannot be treated using conventional physicochemical techniques.
 In addition, with a reduced energy consumption, this technique allows the volume of waste generated to be significantly reduced, a significant flow of water to be recovered for reuse, and the implementation of a zero-waste system with readily assumable economic cost.